gritzko/librdx/RDX.md

  This cascade of tie resolution we call the *LWW-order*.

 ### `PLEX` x-Ples, Linear, Eulerian and multipleXed collections

-Collection types allow for arbitrary nesting and bundling of `FIRST` values and other collections.
+Collection types allow for arbitrary bundling and nesting of `FIRST` values and other collections.

 #### Ples

 *x-Ples* are short fixed-order collections: tuples, triples, quadruples, and so on.
-Those can look like `1:2`, a tuple of integers.
+Those can be as simple as `1:2`, a tuple of integers.
 The corresponding TLV coding is `70 09 00 69 02 00 02 69 02 00 04` assuming zero
 timestamps on the tuple and each of the integers.
 A triple of stings would look like `"Alice":"Bob":"Carol"` in J-RDX.
-In TLV, that would be `70 16 73 06 00 41 6c 69 63 65 73 04 00 42 6f 62 ...`.
+In TLV, that would be `70 16 73 06 00 41 6c 69 63 65 73 04 00 42 6f 62 73 06 00 43 61 72 6f 6c`.
-Again, all timestamps are zero.
+Again, if all four timestamps are zero.

+Like all other `PLEX` types, the TLV is a key-value record containing TLV key-value records of elements.

+#### Ordering

+When we value-compare two tuples, the value order is defined by their first elements only.
+That way, the first element serves as a *key* for the tuple.
+For example, `{fist_name:"Sarah", last_name:"Connor"}` is correct,
+as the order of `P` tuples in a `E` set is defined by their first element, a `T` key.

+When comparing to `FIRST` elements, the order is again defined by the first element of a tuple.
+When comparing to another tuple, the same.

+When comparing to `LEX` elements, the type-alphabetical, then the revision id order is used.

+#### Edits

-The only way to edit a tuple is to replace an element.
+The ways to edit a tuple is to replace or to append an element.
 The types may not match, e.g. we can replace `I` with `S`.
-The new version should have a higher revision number.
+The new version of an element should have a higher revision number as per LWW rules.

+The first element (the key) can not be changed.
+The only way to change it is to replace the entire tuple by one with a higher revision id.
+The revision id of the key is always the same as the one of the tuple.

+#### Merging

-Merge rules for a tuple are simple as each element has a fixed spot.
+The merge rules for a tuple are simple as each element has a fixed spot.
 We compare two versions of a tuple element by element.
+For each spot, if both versions are `PLEX` elements of a matching type and id, we recur inside it.
-For each spot, we do an LWW comparison to determine the winner.
+Otherwise, we do an LWW order comparison to determine the winner.
 The result is the merged tuple.

-Note that for `FIRST` types we compare two versions to pick the winner, while for `PLEX` types we recur into the collection to merge it.

-When we value-compare two tuples, the value order is defined by their first elements only.
-That way, the first element serves as a *key* for the tuple, e.g.
-`{fist_name:"Sarah", last_name:"Connor"}` is correct.
-The order of `P` tuples in a `E` set is defined by their first element, a `T` key.
+As an object of a merge, a tuple behaves like other `PLEX` types.
+If the other version is also a tuple with the same revision id, the merge recurs into both.
+In other cases, it is treated same as `FIRST` types, based on the LWW order.

 #### Linear

 *Linear* collections are essentially arrays.
-As with x-ples, the relative order of elements gets preserved on copy, conversion or merge.
+As with x-ples, the relative order of elements gets preserved on edit, conversion or merge.
 But differently from x-ples, arrays can have elements inserted or removed.
-We can edit `[1, 3, 4, 5]` to become `[1, 2, 3, 4]`.
+For example, we can edit `[1, 3, 4, 5]` to become `[1, 2, 3, 4]`.
 So the order is preserved, but not fixed.

-The TLV format is a `L` record containing a sequence of `FIRST` or `PLEX` records.
+The TLV format is an `L` record containing a sequence of `FIRST` or `PLEX` child records.
-The order of the sequence is a *weave*, i.e. ops go in the same order as they appear(ed) in the resulting array.
-Deleted ops change to tombstones, as their id flips to negative.
+The order of that sequence is a *weave*.
+That means, ops go in the same order as they appear(ed) in the resulting array.

-The underlying CRDT algorithm is the Causal Tree.
+Deleted elements are kept for revision control purposes.
+Those change to tombstones by flipping their ids to negative.

+#### Ordering

+When ordering relative to elements of other types, the order is type-alphabetical.
+Otherwise, linear collections are ordered according to their id.

+#### Edits

+Insertions and removals are supported, often generalized as a *splice* operation.

+#### Merging

+When merging two versions of the same `L` collection, the algorithm is Causal Tree CRDT.
 It is also known as Replicated Growable Array and under other names.
 That means, each edit mentions explicitly the id of the location it applies to.
 The merging procedure follows the tree-traversal logic.
-Any change to an array must have a form of *subtrees*, each one arranged in the same weave order, each one prepended with a `T` op specifying its attachment point in the edited tree.
+Any change to an array must have a form of *subtrees*.
+Each subtree is arranged in the same weave order, and specifying its attachment point in the edited tree.
 The particulars of this algorithm are described separately.

+As an object of a merge, `L` behaves as other `PLEX` types.
+If merged with a version of itself, the algorithm recurs (CT CRDT).
+Otherwise, it is treated according to the LWW merge rules.

 #### Eulerian

 *Eulerian* collections are sets, maps and suchlike.
 The order of their elements is not preserved.
 Simply put, they always go sorted: `{"A", "B", "C"}`.
+A map is a set containing tuples.

+#### Ordering

+As an element, a set obeys the default `PLEX` ordering:

+ 1. type-alphabetical,
+ 2. in case of a tie, revision-order.

+Elements of a set use the value order.

+#### Edits

 Set elements can be inserted, removed or replaced.

-It can contain records with negative revision numbers.
-Those are tombstones (deleted
+Removal is done by a tombstone, a record with a negative revision number.
-entries).
-For example, `I{4,5}-11` from the `FIRST` example would go as `69 04 32 08 05 15`.
-Then, if replica #3 would want
+For example, `-11@5-8` from the `FIRST` example would go as `69 04 02 08 05 15`.
-to remove that entry, it will issue a tombstone op `I{-5,3}-11` or `69 04 32 09 03 15`.
+Then, if replica #3 would want to remove that entry, it will issue a tombstone.
+That would be `-11@3-9` or `69 04 02 09 03 15`.
 Here, the version number changes from `08` to `09` or 4 to -5, the author changes to 3.
+The tombstone will take the place of the original element in the set.

+Replacement is done by adding an element that is equal in the value-order, but is higher in the revision order.

+Consider a set element `remarks:"need recheck"`.
+It may be replaced by `remarks@b0b-2: none`.
+Or it can be removed by `remarks @b0b-1` (a tombstone).

+#### Merging

-Merging two versions of a set only requires one parallel pass of those.
-That is very similar to a merge sort algorithm.
+Merging two versions of a set is very similar to the merge sort algorithm.
+It only requires one parallel pass of both.
-At each step, if the value-order of elements is the same (equal), the merge algorithm recurs into the element.
-If elements differ, the lesser one is included into the resulting collection.
+At each step, if the value-order of elements is the same (equal), the merge algorithm recurs into the elements.
+If elements differ, the lesser one is included into the resulting collection and the respective iterator is advanced.

-#### multipleXed
+### multipleXed

-*Multiplexed* collections are version vectors or counters.
+*Multiplexed* collections are version vectors, counters, etc.
 In such a collection, each author's contribution is kept separately.
 There is at most one contribution from each author: `(40@a1ec-3, 20@b0b-1)`.
 Those can be added or updated.